 I wrote this essay in response to a submission call for an anthology for WoC who had experienced sexual harassment and abuse.

-It’s what we always say, “It’s Not That Bad”
+It’s what we always say about sexual harassment and abuse.
+It’s what we’re taught.
+“It’s Not That Bad”

 For a while, I wasn’t sure what I’d do with this piece since it didn’t get picked up for the anthology.

 I think this is the right spot for it.
 It felt an awful lot like ripping my soul out to write it, so if it has meaning to you or you liked what I had to say, maybe toss me a dollar via PayPal or buy me a Kofi?

 Possibly become a patron?
 You all have no idea how much I value those of you who can help me keep going.
 Even a dollar a month makes such a difference, and I live well under the poverty line with a family to feed.
 My work of words is my only income.

 Graphic discussion of sexual harassment, rape, and child molestation.

 “It’s not that bad.”
 I say this to myself, all the time.
 It’s how we’re programmed to think.
 To excuse.

 And honestly, it WASN’T as bad as what my mother and grandmother lived through.
 It just wasn’t.
 That doesn’t excuse it though.

 This whole subject is like ripping off a thick scab, then digging into the wound for me.
 Maybe my sharing it will help someone else.
 Maybe.
 Because it actually IS that bad.